 I liked the way it handles portraits with or without portrait mode turned on.
 The photos show natural-looking skin tones, and there are no artificial smoothness and whiteness unless applied through beauty mode.
 Portrait mode maps the subject very intelligently without merging edges with the background resulting in some nice bokeh effect.

-Usually, camera obsessed smartphones make use of software techniques for close up shots but Honor’s 48 megapixels primary camera doesn’t provide close up shots, however, there is a dedicated 2MP super macro sensor, an interesting new approach which to some is not a good selection by Honor but in reality, it can give you some fantastic closeup shots.
+Usually, camera-obsessed smartphones make use of software techniques for close-up shots.
+Still, Honor’s 48 megapixels primary camera doesn’t provide close-up shots; however, there is a dedicated 2MP super macro sensor, an interesting new approach that is not a good selection by Honor.
+Still, in reality, it can give you some fantastic close-up shots.
 The hand needs to be steady, and the distance rightly judged, about 4 cm from the subject, that’s what Honor suggests, but in contrast to the primary lens, this one needs a little bit of practice.
 It can provide you even those detail you might not notice otherwise.
-I could successfully use it in a very few instances for shooting static subjects under proper light.
+I could successfully use it in very few instances for shooting static subjects under proper light.
 It sometimes produces washed-out details even under bright light.
 In my opinion, it’s an exciting addition that might evolve to perfection in the future.

-For night photography, there is AI super night mode, which grabs more light while slowing down the shutter speed a bit.
+There is AI super night mode for night photography, which grabs more light while slowing down the shutter speed a bit.
 In most of the cases, pictures came out nice.
 Depending upon the scene, 48MP AI Ultra Clarity can also be used for the static subjects.

 However, my effort to shoot the moon, the roaring river, and the mountains – all in one frame – made me do some extra work to get the acceptable shots.
-This is where beasts like P30 Pro come handy for low light photos.
+This is where beasts like P30 Pro come in handy for low-light photos.